 Bank of Montreal brands the organization's member companies as BMO Financial Group.
-Note 26 to the 2021 Financial Statements lists the intercorporate relationships among Bank of Montreal and its significant subsidiaries.
+Note 26 to the 2023 Financial Statements lists the intercorporate relationships among Bank of Montreal and its significant subsidiaries.
 The Bank incorporates this Note herein by reference.
-These subsidiaries are incorporated or organized under the laws of the state or country of their principal office, except for: BMO Financial Corp.; BMO Asset Management Corp.; BMO Capital Markets Corp.; BMO Harris Financing, Inc. and BMO Family Office, LLC, which are incorporated under the laws of the state of Delaware, United States; BMO Asset
+These subsidiaries are incorporated under the laws of the state or country of their principal office, except for: BMO Financial Corp. and BMO Capital Markets Corp., which are incorporated under the laws of the state of Delaware, United States.